The Best Airline Credit Cards in Canada for 2023

 - Earn 1.5% back on all other purchases

 As for your earn rate, you’ll get 2% back in WestJet dollars on WestJet flights or WestJet Vacations packages and 1.5% back on all other purchases.
 The first checked bag is free for the primary cardholder and any other travellers on the same itinerary (up to 8 bags total).
 There’s also the great travel insurance package that you get included.
-If you fly WestJet on a regular basis or even once a year, this credit card is a must!
+If you fly WestJet regularly or even once a year, this credit card is a must!

 CIBC Aeroplan Visa Infinite Card